bezosonfleek/AWS-Cloud-Projects/Cloud-Migration/README.md

 ### Step 5: Finalize & Convert

-Start the VM, open the Console, log in using your cloud-init user, and execute the guest environment updates:
+Start the VM, open the **Console** tab, and boot into the instance.
+Click the **Shutdown** dropdown at the top right and select **Reset** (or **Stop** followed by **Start**) to trigger a clean boot cycle with the Cloud-Init drive active.
+Let the boot text scroll through — when the login prompt appears, enter the username and password you configured in Step 2a.
+Then execute the guest environment updates:

 ```bash
 sudo apt update && sudo apt install qemu-guest-agent -y